stites/pytorch-world/README.md

 pytorch-world
 =============

 The pytorch ecosystem in nix.

-Pytorch-1.x support is still being solidified.
 The current features are supported:

 | **Python-3.6.9 support**            | pytorch-v1.1.0     | pytorch-v1.2.0     |
 | ----------------------------------- | ------------------ | ------------------ |